The Biden administration wants to finally deal with our lead pipe problem

 Biden’s proposal includes $45 billion to eliminate all lead pipes and service lines nationwide.
 The funding would go to programs administered by the U.S. Environmental Protection Agency.

-This effort would affect an estimated 6 million to 10 million homes, along with 400,000 schools and child care facilities.
+This effort would affect an estimated 6 million to 10 million homes, along with 400,000 schools and childcare facilities.
 I see it as one of the nation’s best chances to finally get the lead out of the nation’s drinking water, and its children.

 Lead poisoning does permanent damage